DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 ------|------|------------
 key | string | A unique identifier of the table row. type | string | Specifies the table row type.
-The specified value affects which cell template is used to render the row. rowId? | number &#124; string  | Specifies the ID of the associated user data row. row? | [Row](grid.md#row) | Specifies the associated user data row. height? | number | Specifies the table row height.
+The specified value affects which cell template is used to render the row. rowId? | number &#124; string  | Specifies the associated user data row's ID. row? | [Row](grid.md#row) | Specifies the associated user data row. height? | number | Specifies the table row height.